Leogendra/Pixood/README.md

 - All data is stored locally on the device (no cloud sync)
 - Supports iOS, Android, and Web

-This project is a **fork** of the original [Pixy Mood Tracker](https://github.com/mrzmyr/pixy-mood-tracker) app.
+This project is a **hard fork** of the [Pixy Mood Tracker](https://github.com/mrzmyr/pixy-mood-tracker) app.
 It aims to maintain and simplify the app while removing all cloud dependencies with a **fully local storage**, and preparing for future enhancements.
 For more information, visit the original mrzmyr's repository.

 ## Prerequisites